 - Responsibly-farmed salmon and tilapia

 - Organic baby kale and lettuce

 - Animal welfare-rated ground beef

 - Almond butter

 - 365 Everyday Value organic butter

 - and more

 The company noted Whole Foods Market’s private label products (365 Everyday Value, Whole Foods Market, Whole Paws and Whole Catch) will be available through Amazon.com, AmazonFresh, Prime Pantry and Prime Now.

-Reports indicate that Whole Foods’ current CEO, John Mackey, will remain at the helm and the company headquarters will stay in Austin, Texas.
-And while this announcement is definitely a shakeup, this isn’t the first time Amazon is showing interest in real, physical stores.
+Earlier in the summer, reports indicated that Whole Foods’ current CEO, John Mackey, would remain at the helm and noted the company headquarters will stay in Austin, Texas.
+And while this announcement was definitely a shakeup, it didn’t mark the first time Amazon is showing interest in real, physical stores.
 (1)